EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/02_deploy-issue-and-transfer-tokens.md

 To create a new token, call `create` action with the correct parameters.
 This action accepts 1 argument, it consists of:

 * An issuer that is an eosio account.
 In this case, it's `alice`.
-This issuer will be the one with the authority to call issue and/or perform other actions such as freezing, recalling.
+This issuer will be the one with the authority to call `issue` and/or perform other actions such as closing accounts or retiring tokens.

 * An `asset` type composed of two pieces of data, a floating-point number sets the maximum supply and a `symbol` in capitalized alpha characters which represents the asset.
 For example, "1.0000 SYS".